Composite-particle hydrodynamics from dyonic black branes: Introduction

-When the filling fraction $\tilde \nu$ is smaller than 1, all the electrons occupy the lowest Landau level, and it is the energy level which describes most of the system.
-Also the mixing with other level can be ignored in a sufficiently strong magnetic field.
-As we describe the system using the Landau level the kinetic energy is a mere constant.
-This means that the only relevant part of the hamiltonian is the interaction energy between electrons.
-In order to understand the system, one should diagonalize the hamiltonian, which in general is not easy.
-To make the matter worse, since the only scale in the problem is given by the interaction energy, the perturbative analysis is not available.
-However, there is an interesting proposal which can help us understand the system.
+When the filling fraction $\tilde \nu = 1/2p~ $ is smaller than 1\cite{footnote1}, all the electrons occupy the lowest Landau level, and it is the energy level that describes most of the system.
+Also, the mixing with other levels can be ignored in a sufficiently strong magnetic field.
+As we describe the system using the Landau level, the kinetic energy is a mere constant.
+This means that the only relevant part of the Hamiltonian is the interaction energy between electrons.
+In order to understand the system, one should diagonalize the Hamiltonian, which, in general, is not easy.
+To make matter worse, because the only scale in the problem is given by the interaction energy, a perturbative analysis is not available.
+However, there is an interesting proposal that can help us understand the system.
 It has been known for some time that some wave-functions conjectured with the help of experimental data describe the system very well.
-They have a common factor which implies the situation where every electron sees vortices at positions which are occupied by other electrons.
-It tells us that the effective particle of the system is the composite fermion which is a bound state of an electron and quantum vortices.
+They have a common factor, which implies a situation in which every electron sees vortices at positions occupied by other electrons.
+This tells us that the effective particle of the system is the composite fermion, which is a bound state of an electron and ``even"$(= 2p)$ quantum vortices.

-Intuitively, this idea provides a nice way to understand the physics under strong magnetic field.
-Near the half filling case, the vortices contained in each electron cancel out the external field and the resulting magnetic field must be absent or very small.
-In this case, we may treat the system as a collection of composite fermions with small external magnetic field and not in terms of Landau levels, which behave as the composite-fermion's fermi sea \cite{jain 89}.
+Intuitively, this idea provides a nice way to understand the physics under a strong magnetic field.
+Near the half-filling case, the vortices contained in each electron cancel out the external field, and the resulting magnetic field must be absent or very small.
+In this case, we may treat the system as a collection of composite fermions with a small external magnetic field and not in terms of Landau levels, which behave as the composite-fermion's Fermi sea\cite{jain89}.
 Following this reasoning, the particles contain not only electric charge but also magnetic flux.
 This additional ingredient should manifest itself when we calculate physical quantities.
-In this paper, we show the effect in the current and the energy-momentum tensor of hydrodynamics through holographic approach.
+In this paper, we show the effect in the current and the energy-momentum tensor of hydrodynamics through a holographic approach.